Time is a parent’s most precious commodity. But these days, it’s hard enough to find time to breathe, let alone to make time for you.

 Find a way to make it work for you.
 Ask a friend to watch the kids for an hour or two.
 Hire a sitter, or hook the kids up with a play date at a friends house.
 Even get the kids in on it.
 You’re a team.
 Tell your kids there’s only one Mommy and you need their help to make things work for everyone.

 If you can, get out of the house.
 Don’t run an errand if you can help it.
 Just go.
 Drive around the block, walk around the mall, maybe buy yourself a new top.
 If you need to stick close to home, sit on the porch for some peace and quiet.

 And by the end of the day, the kids will still be alive, you’ll have stolen a few moments for yourself and struck a balance between time for your kids and time for you.

 Enjoy the silence once again and open that book, read your favourite blog *wink*, pour the wine and sigh the deepest sigh.

 But hey, life happens.
 I know, babe.
 There are days when I don’t get any time for myself at all.
 There are days when I really would rather go to bed early, because my body is telling me to.

 So don’t feel like you’ve failed the day because you missed making time for yourself.
 That’s not the point.
 Are you going to be able to do all these things every single day?
 Maybe not, but like I said it’s about finding a balance that works FOR you, not against you.

 Move Yourself up on your priority list

 Do something that makes YOU happy.
 Make the time for you.
 Find the balance and start a trend.
 Carve out each minute like your life depended on it.
 Because really, it kinda does.
-A miserable mom means miserable kids and no one has time for that.
+A miserable mom means miserable kids and no one has time for that crap.
 So invest in yourself, Mommy.
-Your family will only benefit.
+You and your family will only benefit from it.